Founder & Executive Director

 Charlie founded Civil Rights Corps's initiative examining systemic problems with indigent-defense systems and is lead counsel on the initiative's first case, which challenges judicial interference with public-defender independence.
-He also serves as lead counsel in a class-action challenge to wealth-based pre-trial detention in Lafayette Parish, LA, and served as lead counsel in a successful federal habeas challenge to wealth-based pre-trial detention in Memphis, TN, Weatherspoon v.
+He also serves as lead counsel in a class-action challenge to wealth-based pre-trial detention in Lafayette Parish, LA, and and a class-action challenge to warrantless detention in Houston, TX.
+He previously served as lead counsel in a successful federal habeas challenge to wealth-based pre-trial detention in Memphis, TN, Weatherspoon v.
 Oldham, No. 17-CV-2535-SHM-CGC, 2018 WL 1053548, at *1 (W.D.
 Tenn.
 Feb.
 26, 2018), and a successfully resolved challenge to probable-cause practices in Harris County, TX, Lomas v.
 Harris Cnty., Tex., 16-CV-3745 (S.D.
 Tex.).
 Charlie is a Skadden Fellow.

 Charlie is an Adjunct Professor of Law at Georgetown University Law Center, where he leads a practicum and teaches a seminar on First Amendment issues for criminal-defense lawyers.